The arc-topology: The -topology

 In general, not every universal submersion is a $v$-cover; for example, if $A$ is a rank two valuation ring with $\spec(A) = \left\{0 , \mathfrak{p}, \mathfrak{m}\right\}$ with $0 \subsetneq \mathfrak{p} \subsetneq \mathfrak{m}$, then $A \to A/\mathfrak{p} \times A_{\mathfrak{p}}$ is a universal submersion \cite[Prop.~32]{Pic} which is not a $v$-cover.
 By contrast, we will see that the notion of an $\arc$-cover is a slight \emph{weakening} of that of a universal submersion.
 Since universally submersive maps are not stable under limits (Remark~\ref{LargeExample}), we shall use instead the following variant where the quotient property is tested only using quasi-compact open subsets:

-\begin{definition}[Spectral submersions] A map $f\colon X \to Y$ of qcqs schemes is called {\em spectrally submersive} or a {\em spectral submersion} if it satisfies the following two conditions: \begin{enumerate} \item $f$ is surjective; and \item given a subset $U \subset Y$, if the preimage $f^{-1}(U)$ is quasi-compact and open, then $U$ is quasi-compact and open. \end{enumerate} We say that $f$ is {\em universally spectrally submersive} if for all maps $Y' \to Y$ of qcqs schemes, the base change $X \times_Y Y' \to Y'$ is a spectral submersion. \end{definition}
+\begin{definition}[Spectral submersions] A map $f\colon X \to Y$ of qcqs schemes is called {\em spectrally submersive} or a {\em spectral submersion} if it satisfies the following two conditions: \begin{enumerate} \item $f$ is surjective; and \item given a subset $U \subset Y$, if the preimage $f^{-1}(U)$ is quasi-compact and open, then $U$ is open (and automatically quasi-compact). \end{enumerate} We say that $f$ is {\em universally spectrally submersive} if for all maps $Y' \to Y$ of qcqs schemes, the base change $X \times_Y Y' \to Y'$ is a spectral submersion. \end{definition}

 \begin{remark} Fix a surjective map $f\colon X \to Y$ of qcqs schemes.
 Condition (2) in Definition~\ref{SpectralSubmDef} can be relaxed to the following: \begin{enumerate} \item[$(2')$] Given a constructible subset $U \subset Y$, if the preimage $f^{-1}(U)$ is open, then $U$ is open. \end{enumerate} To see why, fix $U \subset Y$ with $f^{-1}(U)$ quasi-compact open in $X$.
 We must show that $U$ is a quasi-compact open if $f$ is surjective and satisfies $(2')$ above.
 As $f$ is surjective, the quasi-compactness of $U$ is clear.
 To show openness, thanks to $(2')$, it is enough to show that $U$ is constructible.
 The map $f \cl X \to Y$ is a surjective spectral map, and hence induces a quotient map in the constructible topology.
 Now $f^{-1}(U)$ is constructible, hence clopen for the constructible topology; thus $U$ is also clopen for the constructible topology and hence constructible. \end{remark} \begin{remark} As universally spectrally submersive maps are closed under composition and base change, the property of being universally spectrally submersive can be checked Zariski locally (or even $v$-locally) on the source and the target.
 That is, given a diagram